TheOdinProject/curriculum/nodeJS/orms/prisma_orm.md

 <div class="lesson-content__panel" markdown="1">

 1. Go through the [get started guide for relational databases](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases-typescript-postgresql).
 It covers migrations, schema, and the Prisma client.
 Make sure you select "JavaScript" as the language and "PostgreSQL" as the database.
 1. Read the following articles from Prisma's documentation.
 Try to code along with the examples.
-Don't worry if things don't stick yet, we'll be practising A LOT of Prisma in the coming projects.
+Don't worry if things don't stick yet, we'll be practising *a lot* of Prisma in the coming projects.
    - [What is Prisma ORM?](https://www.prisma.io/docs/orm/overview/introduction/what-is-prisma),
    - [Prisma schema overview](https://www.prisma.io/docs/orm/prisma-schema/overview)
    - [Data models](https://www.prisma.io/docs/orm/prisma-schema/data-model/models)